jbuhacoff/manifest-js/README.md

 Note that the `.` is a special case.
 You cannot use a path to any other directory here.

-## Preparing to initialize a workspace
+On preparing to initialize a workspace:

 Someone needs to post a file at a URL for the `manifest init` command to download.